nnworkspace/codeandcivilization/src/data/blog/elan-an-introduction.md

 The word is usually taken to mean a flash of spirit, a burst of speed.
 But in the context of our digital civilisation, it suggests something more restrained and more durable: the confidence of movement that comes from knowing exactly where one stands.

 Great architecture does not move, yet it has momentum.
 The arches of a cathedral carry immense weight with a logic so precise it appears effortless.
-That is the kind of momentum we have largely lost in software.
-We have learned how to move quickly; we have forgotten how to move with confidence.
+That is the kind of momentum we have largely lost in the construction of our digital world.
+We have learned how to move restlessly; we have forgotten how to move with rigour and confidence.

 **Élan is a proposal for a different way of moving.**